Featured Issues

 By the Numbers

-• Book Outs: When someone physically leaves Customer and Border Patrol (CBP) custody, it's called a book-out.
-The Office of Homeland Security Statistics provides data on the number of migrants who are released from CBP custody to proceed with removal cases, transfers to ICE detention, transfers to Health & Human Services (HHS).
+• Book Outs/Books In: The Office of Homeland Security Statistics provides data on the number of migrants who are released from CBP custody to proceed with removal cases, transfers to ICE detention, and transfers to Health & Human Services (HHS).
+It also provides initial book-in data on ICE detention.

 • Deaths at Adult Detention Centers - AILA supplies a continually updated list of ICE press releases announcing deaths in adult immigration detention.
 Note: there can be delays in ICE’s reporting of deaths and there have been instances of seriously ill individuals released from ICE custody, whose deaths are not included in this list.